A new Government scheme has been introduced to help people on low incomes who need to self-isolate and are unable to

-We have joined forces with Hampshire County Council, alongside the county’s community and voluntary sector, to ensure vulnerable people are able to access the support they need.
+Hart has joined forces with Hampshire County Council, alongside the county’s community and voluntary sector, to ensure a coordinated response towards volunteer assistance.

 How can I get help?

-The helpline provides information and advice, as well as practical support to frail or vulnerable Hampshire residents.
+The helpline provides information and advice, as well as practical support to vulnerable Hampshire residents.

 The Hampshire Coronavirus and Support Line can be contacted on 0333 370 4000.